openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 may contain tags such as `@requires` and `@modules` that determine whether a test should be run on any particular system.

-### How do I specify to run a single test method in a JUnit test?
+### How do I run a single test method in a JUnit test?

 Specify the test and method name on the command-line with the `?` syntax: